graphql-java-generator/graphql-maven-plugin-project/README.md

 # Note for contributors

-This project is a maven plugin project.
+All the plugin logic is stored in the [graphql-maven-plugin-project](https://github.com/graphql-java-generator/graphql-maven-plugin-project) project.

+The Maven plugin and the Gradle plugin are just wrapper for the plugin logic, available in the __graphql-maven-plugin-logic__ module of the maven project.

-If you want to compile it, you'll have to add the lombok.jar file in your IDE.
+If you want to compile the maven project, you'll have to add the lombok.jar file in your IDE.
 Please see the relevant section, in the Install menu of the [https://projectlombok.org/](https://projectlombok.org/) home page.
 This very nice tools generates all java boiler plate code, like setters, getters, constructors from fields...

 If you use eclipse, please use the __code formatter__ given with the project (file _graphql-java-generator (eclipse code formatter).xml_ at the root of the project).
 This allows to have the sample code formatting: the code is then homogeneous, and the comparison between versions is simpler.
 To do this, go to the eclipse preferences, select Java/Code Style/Formatter, and import this file.
 Then, in the Java/Editor/Save Actions, check the "Perform the selected action on save", "Format source code", "Format all lines", "Organize imports" and "Additional actions" which its default content